artainmo/web-development/backend/NestJS/README.md

 `nest new` allows for base code generation for a nestjs backend, src/controller.ts is responsible for handling incoming HTTP requests.<br>
 Decorators are often used, are indicated by @ and simply is code wrapped up around another code.

-More information on nestjs: docs.nestjs.com
+More information on nestjs: docs.nestjs.com.

+View a complete example in NestJS-example.

 ## Init NestJS application